This page includes user manuals for two applications:

 1. Restart Package Manager.
 Now they and their dependent packages should appear as “installed”.

-Alternatively, the packages lphybeast and LPhyBeastExt can be installed using command line.
+Alternatively, these BEAST 2 packages can be installed using command line.

 The package lphybeast does not include LPhy, so we need to install LPhy separately.
-You may skip steps 5-6 if you have already installed LPhyStudio in your BEAST 2 directory.
+You may skip steps 5-6 if you have already installed LPhyStudio in the default directory.

 1. Download the LPhy Studio installer.
 See the section of LPhy Studio installation.